Last Updated on January 30, 2026 by George Pavlopoulos

 Are the Vaporettos in Venice wheelchair accessible?

-Yes, the majority of Vaporettos are wheelchair accessible.
-You should always ask the staff to help you board or disembark if you have mobility problems.
+Yes, most Vaporettos are wheelchair-accessible.
+You should always ask the staff for help boarding or disembarking if you have mobility problems.
 They are always glad to help.

 Are there various platforms at each stop?

-The less popular stops have one platform for embarking or disembarking.
-However, the busiest stops -like San Marco, San Zaccharia, or Fondamente Nova- have several platforms.
+The less popular stops have a single platform for boarding or disembarking.
+However, the busiest stops (such as San Marco, San Zaccaria, or Fondamente Nove) have several platforms.
 Each comes with a capital letter -so, A, B, C, etc. Cross-check which Vaporetto you want to take before embarking.

 And here’s one more Venice Vaporetto tip: Google Maps is pretty accurate when showing live itineraries.
 Simply place the pin on the Vaporetto stop, and you’ll see every waterbus arriving.